 - Poster Session (poster download on the conference website)

 - “Experimental Farm Network (EFNet) Workshop”

-These sessions of the 9th CASEE Conference served for presenting the latest scientific results in order to promote research and educational activities, to further enhance one’s network and partnerships, to exchange ideas as well as promote scientific information interchange between academics, developers, engineers, practitioners, researchers and students working and/or studying in the Danube region or in certain cases other countries.
+These sessions of the 9th CASEE Conference served for presenting the latest scientific results in order to promote research and educational activities, to further enhance networks and partnerships and to exchange ideas, as well as to promote scientific information interchange between academics, developers, engineers, practitioners, researchers and students working and/or studying in the Danube region or in certain cases other countries.
 The added value of CASEE conferences can also be seen in the numerous PhD participants who get the chance to gain insights from senior researchers, get in contact with more established colleagues for future collaborations and all sides can fuel their motivational spirit.

-- CASEE Danube AgriFood Master programme "Sustainability in Agriculture, Food Production and Food Technology in the Danube Region" meetings on June 7 and 8
+- CASEE Danube AgriFood Master programme "Sustainability in Agriculture, Food Production and Food Technology in the Danube Region" meetings on 7th and 8th June

-Beside the scientific value of the conference, these meetings also provided an excellent breeding ground for exchanging ideas and other parts of the CASEE community, in which project proposals, networking and future plans can flourish.
+In addition to the scientific value of the conference, these meetings also provided an excellent platform to exchange ideas and other parts of the CASEE community, in which project proposals, networking and future plans can flourish.